Dayson9/queflowjs/README.md

 # QueFlowJS
-A mini library for building reactive state UI. 🌊
+A mini JavaScript library for building reactive state UI. 🌊